Fishery Falls, Queensland: Geography

 The Mulgrave River forms the eastern boundary of the locality; it flows into the Coral Sea in the neighbouring locality of Deeral.
 The land in the locality is flat (about 10 metres above sea level) and is predominantly freehold farming land with sugarcane the principal crop.

-The Bruce Highway passes through the locality from south to north-west with the North Coast railway line running immediately parallel and east of the highway, but there is no railway station within Fishery Falls.
-There is also a cane tramway network within the area to deliver the sugarcane to the Mulgrave Sugar Mill in Gordonvale.
+The Bruce Highway passes through the locality from south to north-west with the North Coast railway line running immediately parallel and east of the highway.
+Today, there is no railway station within Fishery Falls, but historically there were three, all now abandoned (from north to south):